BookRecaps/before-the-sequel/README.md

-# before-the-sequel
+# Before The Sequel
 **Everything you need to remember before reading the next book in a series.**

-Before the Sequel
+Quick refreshers for readers who want to continue a series without rereading previous books.

-Quick, spoiler-safe refreshers for readers who want to continue a series without rereading previous books.
+A recap of a book without spoiling the sequel.

 ## Available Recaps